OpenCV/repaint/REQUIREMENT.md

     5. Repeat this for all rectangles and clear the target rectangle in the same way as above
     6. Draw all the rectangles in the order of their index we stored in _counter_ array

+In this way we can optimize canvas rendering and save cpu and memory resources which ultimately boosts the application performance.

 > In the console, the syntax to perform a move is RectangleObject.moveTo(x,y); Hence this will give the array index of the object and the new location coordinates.
 In the algorithm explained _x, y, w, h_ means the _x-coordinate, y-coordinate, width_ and _height_ of the rectangle